galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 ## Taxonomic classification with Kraken2

-In order to perform the taxonomic classification we will use __Kraken2__ ({% cite Wood_2019 %}), a tool which assign labels by examining the k-mers within a sequence and querying them in a database that uses a compact hash table for algorithm efficiency ({% cite deKoning2020 %}).
+To perform the taxonomic classification we will use __Kraken2__ ({% cite Wood_2019 %}), a tool that assigns labels by examining the k-mers within a sequence and querying them in a database that uses a compact hash table for algorithm efficiency ({% cite deKoning2020 %}).

 ![Taxonomic classification](../../images/metagenomics-nanopore/kmers-kraken.jpg "Kramer2 sequence classification algoritm ({% cite Wood2014 %})")